The Outstanding Poster Award has been established in 2009, to highlight good quality posters presented at the EMS Annual Meetings.

 The author(s) receive one registration fee waiver for the EMS Annual Meeting in the following year, and the posters are highlighted on the EMS website as example of Best Practice.

 A selection committee of five senior scientists is established each year.
-The composition of these committees can be found using the links below.
+The composition of the committee 2018 ist as follows:

 New regulations for the Poster Award at EMS2018, Budapest

 To participate in the poster award competition authors need to tick the relevant box during abstract submission.